Gear Lists & Other Thoughts

 Jeff's Gear List

-The table below breaks down all the gear that we will collectively be using on the trip.
+The table below breaks down all the gear that we will collectively used on the trip.
 We did our best to divide the weight evenly.

 Some items that are not on here are the fuel canisters, and obviously all of the food that we needed to carry along our journey.